 Rice Packages (Flavor or Regular)

 Please drop off all donations to our offices at 369 North Main Street in Marlborough, Connecticut.
-If you would like more information on the Food Bank, you can find more details here: http://www.foodbankofmarlborough.org/.
+And if you would like more information on the Food Bank, please visit http://www.foodbankofmarlborough.org/.

 Diversified Group has been awarded a 2018 Top Workplaces honor by The Hartford Courant!
 The list is based solely on employee feedback gathered through a third-party survey administered by research partner Energage, LLC (formerly WorkplaceDynamics), a leading provider of technology-based employee engagement tools.
 The anonymous survey measures several aspects of workplace culture, including alignment, execution and connection, just to name a few.